-The purpose of the Final Report is to allow an overall evaluation of the project.
+The purpose of the Final report is to allow an overall evaluation of the project.
 All work must therefore be completed before it is submitted.
-The beneficiary must use the forms provided for submitting the final report.
+The beneficiary must use the forms provided for submitting the Final report.
 These forms are attached to and form Annex III to the Grant Agreement.

-iv).2 Description of project activities, products and results iv).3 Declaration of expenditure iv).4 Assessment
+iv).2 Description of project activities, products and results iv).3 Declaration of expenditure iv).4 Calculation of the final Community grant